 Detoxification is the first step towards successful opioid recovery.
 The severity of detoxification depends on the drug and dosage that was abused, the length of the abuse, and your body’s metabolism and health.
 With opioid addiction, many experts describe medication-assisted treatment as the “gold standard” for opioid addiction care.
 It is important to reduce withdrawal symptoms and cravings so you can focus on your recovery.

 Opioid Recovery: Treatment

 Rehabilitation requires therapy and support.
 Treatment must address the whole person.
 Behavioral therapy combined with medical assistance is the best course of action for most.
 Individual and group therapy will help you identify when and why you started using the substance, identifying triggers and how to deal with tempting situations.
 It is of utmost importance that patients understand the core reasons as to why they became addicted.
 These issues need to be understood and addressed so they will not fall back into addictive behavior.
 Family therapy can resolve issues in the family.
 It is very beneficial to have the support of family and friends in your recovery and it is important to identify those that you know you can trust to help you get through tough times and avoid relapse.

-If you or someone you love have questions about the recovery process or the treatment offered at AMC, contact us.
+If you or someone you love have questions about the opioid recovery process or the treatment offered at Addiction Medicine Care A.M.C., contact us.
 We are here for you and want you to have life long recovery.
 Call us at (614) 868-2669 in Columbus or (615) 970-6260 in Nashville.
 Your call is confidential.